A One Day Seminar on Kashmir Shaivism

 2 May 2017

 Sri.
-Rakesh Koul of the Ishwar Ashram Trust and Dr. Mythili P Rao, Dean and Director – School of Humanities and Social Sciences of Jain University welcomed the audience after the inauguration of the program.
+Rakesh Koul of the Ishwar Ashram Trust and Dr. Mythili P Rao, Dean and Director – School of Humanities and Social Sciences of Jain (Deemed-to-be University) welcomed the audience after the inauguration of the program.
 Addressing the audience Dr. Mythili P Rao emphasized on the need for such discussions which would explore the philosophical and wisdom heritage of this country.

 The Seminar began with the presentation of Dr. Anusheel Munshi, Director – Radiation and Oncology, Fortis Memorial Research Institute, Gurgaon who gave a brief overview of the history and the development of the Kashmiri Shaivism.
 This was followed by an enlightening discourse by Prof. Ramakant Angiras, an erudite scholar of International repute, Ex.
 Professor of Kalidas Chair, Panjab University, Chandigarh.